jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (a) the non-resident supplier chooses that this subsection apply to the supply of the goods; and (b) at the time of the election, the non-resident supplier reasonably expects that more than 50% of the value of the supplies made by the non-resident supplier to persons in New Zealand during the period of 12 months from the election will be made to persons who are not registered persons; and
   (c) the value of the supply is less than or equal to $1,000.
+(4G) Despite subsections (4D) and (4E), if an election is made under section 19K(9) to provide taxable supply information for a supply in circumstances when the supply was incorrectly treated as being made in New Zealand when the supply should have been treated as being made outside New Zealand, the supply is treated as being made in New Zealand.
 (5) Subsections (3), (4), (4B), and (4D) do not apply to supplies of telecommunications services.
 (6) Despite subsection (2), telecommunications services are treated as being supplied in New Zealand if the supplier is a non-resident and a person, physically in New Zealand, initiates the supply from a telecommunications supplier, whether or not the person initiates the supply on behalf of another person.
 (7) Subsection (6) does not apply to—